LickyHoney/Certificate-management-system/README.md

 JSON file for Swagger specifications for implementing API documentation for Simplified Certificate Management System.

 ### public/index.html
-This is a form which allows user to generate certificate by entering user details through the Fronntend interface.
+Form that allows user to generate a certificate by entering user details through the Fronntend interface.
 Also, it allows users to view all certificates.

 ### public/certificates_list.html
 Displays all user details in a tabular format.
-User can see the certificates in a popup and can delete the certificates by a button click.
+Users can see the certificates in a popup and can delete the certificates by a button click.

 ### public/main.js
 Javascript file for certificates_list.html to implement the modal logic for view certificate button.